derpen/badappleascii/README.md

 Convert a video to ASCII.
 Currenly only works on grayscaled video.

 The examples run [bad apple](https://www.youtube.com/watch?v=FtutLA63Cp8) on the terminal as ascii characters.
+No sound though(yet).

 It's Terrible, but it works.